How Do Negative Interest Rates Work?

 Central bank officials also thought that negative interest rates might put downward pressure on the price of their currency, which in turn would stimulate exports.
 As the prices of a nation’s currency drops, it becomes cheaper for other countries to buy goods from them.

-The ECB and BOJ were also hoping to head off the threat of deflation, in which falling prices threaten to increase economic distress.
+In addition, the ECB and BOJ were hoping to head off the threat of deflation, in which falling prices threaten to increase economic distress.

 What Happens When Rates Are Negative?